bhyvex/cloudly/README.md

+For more information about the nginx configuration see the NGINX Wiki on <a>http://wiki.nginx.org/DjangoFastCGI</a>

 12) Configuring NGINX (with the SSL support)

 You'd need to contact me about this one.
 You can reach me on jparicka@gmail.com, or Skype: jparicka